 - Law, psychology, sociology, counselling and political science

 The Career Centre Resource Library is located in DV 3094.
 For more information please visit us, call 905-828-5451 or e-mail: firstname.lastname@example.org

 What's your next step?
 Take a look at our Sample Career Plan to see suggested steps that you can take towards developing your career-work search plan.
 Check our Events Calendar regularly for upcoming career related events (we offer several networking events and panels throughout the year).
-Watch for our Get Experience Fair (held annually in September), the Graduate and Professional School Fair (held annually in late September or early October), and the Summer Job Fair (held annually in January).
+Watch for our Get Experience Fair (held annually in September), the Graduate and Professional School Fair (held annually in late September or early October), and the Get Hired: Summer and Full-Time Job Fair (held annually in January).